ltangvald/mysql/support-files/MacOSX/ReadMe.txt

     6. Click Install to begin the installation process.

-    7. Once the installation has been completed successfully, you will be shown an Install Succeeded message with a short summary.
+    7. Once the installation has been completed successfully, you will be provided with your temporary root password.
+       This cannot be recovered, so you must save this password.
+       For example:
+       Figure 2.45 MySQL Package Installer: Temporary Root Password
+       MySQL Package Installer: Temporary Root Password
+       Note
+       After logging into MySQL using this temporary password, MySQL will expire this password and require you to create a new password.

+    8. Next is an Install Succeeded message with a short summary.
 Now, Close the wizard and begin using the MySQL server.
-       Figure 2.45 MySQL Package Installer: Summary
+       Figure 2.46 MySQL Package Installer: Summary
        MySQL Package Installer: Summary

-   MySQL server is now installed, but it is not loaded (started) by default.
+   MySQL server is now installed, but it is not loaded (or started) by default.
 Use either launchctl from the command line, or start MySQL by clicking "Start" using the MySQL preference pane.
 For additional information, see Section 2.4.3, "Installing a MySQL Launch Daemon," and Section 2.4.4, "Installing and Using the MySQL Preference Pane."
+Use launchd to configure MySQL to automatically start at bootup.

 2.4.3 Installing a MySQL Launch Daemon